The Lingering Will

 It’s kind of remarkable how KH2 can be so bad at minor enemy encounters but so good at these superbosses and late-game bosses.
 It may that the issue is exactly as written: the game is just good at one thing and bad at another.
 It may be that enemies needed better, more complicated environments to fight in, like the Cavern of Remembrance helped the exploration.
 It may be that the Osaka team that worked on FM+ had the benefit of hindsight and were able to work around it.
 It’s probably a combination of both: even Osaka team’s “new” enemies in the Cavern of Remembrance were restricted by the options already available in KH2, so they could only be so good.

-I’ll try to address the key points.
+Let’s start the fight, and I’ll try to address the key points.
 Previous bosses in the game had only so many attacks and they came at you in phases.
 Breaking this pattern, the Lingering Will seems to have multiple sets of possible actions, and the set you face appears to be chosen at random: so you might enter the battle facing attacks 1-2-or-3, or you might see 4-5-or-6.
 After you damage the Will, it will eventually recover from stunlock, react, and then switch to another set of potential attacks.
 That means you have to get used to quite a few things before you’re even going to be able to begin the fight!

 The attack pattern I’m best at countering centres on the Lingering Will transforming his Keyblade into a gargantuan cannon.
 And that’s kind of nice in a way.
 “What are you best at?”
 “Oh, I’m best at dealing with the gargantuan cannon.”
 It’s self-affirming!
 This attack is a modification of Zelda’s so-called “Dead Man’s Volley.”
 You know: when you and the enemy knock a projectile back and forth between one another until one of you gets hit?
 The trick here is that the Lingering Will doesn’t wait for the deflected shot to come back to him like a Zelda boss, and will instead magically direct it back in your direction after only a few seconds of flight.
-Worse, if you’re too close when it finally does hit him, the resulting explosion will still hurt you, so you have to find the exact sweet spot where you’re close enough to hit him but far enough away to survive.
+Worse, if you’re too close when it finally does hit him, the resulting explosion will still hurt you, so you have to find the exact sweet spot where you’re close enough to close on him to attack after the fact, but also far enough away to survive.

 Clanky also likes a standard combo, or to transform his Keyblade into a sort of jet bike. the jet bike is so preposterous as an attack that surprise alone nearly killed Kyle the first time he fought it.
 Both of these can be simply Guarded, or preferably Reflected.